Weltmacht/dota2-bot/README.md

     1. Install Git SCM & Git History Extension
     1. Install Python, Python Debugger, PyLance
 1. Install Draw.IO https://drawio.com or https://draw.io(browser version)

+Added a few lines of complex data types from Python for examples.

+TODO:
+    * Find out how to get DOTA2 match start events to either call to Python, or find a way to subscribe to player starting a match